tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisor: Prof. Wolf-Julian Neumann</li>
     </ul>
     <ul class="CV-desc_with_logo">
       <li>For the first project of my <a href="#ECN_Fellow">Ph.D.
-Fellowship</a> rotations, I studied cortical-subthalamic coherence using ECoG and subthalamic LFP recordings from Parkinson's disease patients, with the goal of identifying biomarkers for use in closed-loop, adaptive deep brain stimulation treatment paradigms.</li>
+Fellowship</a> rotations, I studied cortical-subthalamic coherence using ECoG and subthalamic LFP recordings from Parkinson's disease patients, with the goal of identifying biomarkers for use in closed-loop, adaptive deep brain stimulation treatment paradigms.
+As part of this work, I presented a poster on results of some preliminary analyses at the <i>ReTune Fall School</i>. &nbsp;<a href="/assets/documents/ReTune_Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a></li>
       <li>Through this placement, I further developed my signal analysis and Python programming skills, gained an in-depth understanding of movement disorders, and also gained further experience as a researcher working in an academic laboratory setting.</li>
     </ul>